Strawberry Lemon Tart with Lemon Curd

 Enjoy this irresistible Strawberry Lemon Tart with Lemon Curd!
-SO simple to make with a filling of lemon curd and whipped cream!
+It’s SO simple to make with a filling of lemon curd and whipped cream!

-If you want to use a store bought graham cracker or pastry crust, go for it.
+- If you want to use a store-bought graham cracker or pastry crust, go for it.
 Or buy a package of pre-rolled pastry crusts and tuck it into your tart pan, pre-bake according to the product instructions and you’re set!

 - Fresh Lemon Truffles from The View from Great Island

-Strawberry Lemon Tart
+- Creamy Lemon Tart

 Crust (You will only use half.
 Freeze the rest for another tart.):